Additivity of higher rho invariants and nonrigidity of topological manifolds: Structure groups of topological manifolds

-In this subsection, we introduce a definition of the structure group of a topological manifold based on ideas of Wall and of controlled topology.
+In this subsection, we give a new definition of the structure group of a topological manifold.
 Let $X$ be a closed topological manifold.
 Fix a metric on $X$ that agrees with the topology of $X$.
 Note that such a metric always exists.

 \begin{definition} Let $Y$ be a topological space.
 We call a continuous map $\varphi\colon Y \to X$ a control map of $Y$. \end{definition}